 4. Consider the general air temperature

-In winter, condensation will form on the inside of your tent if there are vents or windows open for circulation with cold air coming through them.
+In winter, condensation will form on the inside of your tent if there are vents or windows open for circulation with cold air coming through them, something to bear in mind when you're trying to keep the tent warm.
 In summer, condensation is more likely to form on the inside of your tent if you're camping in a hot and humid environment.

 5. Avoid single wall tents